B.A. in Humanities, Society and Culture

 The B.A. in Humanities, Society and Culture program examines modern societies with a range of practical and academic methods in the social sciences and humanities, including philosophy, cultural anthropology, history, the arts, literature, and film studies.
 Students are guided by an international faculty of specialists through modern social theory and intellectual histories.

-- Demonstrate broad knowledge of ideas & issues across the fields of art, literature, film, philosophy, religion, history, politics & sociology, anthropology and psychology; demonstrate broad knowledge of the theories, methods and concepts in these areas;.
+- Demonstrate broad knowledge of ideas & issues across the fields of art, literature, film, philosophy, religion, history, politics & sociology, anthropology and psychology; demonstrate a broad knowledge of the theories, methods and concepts in these areas.

 - Address and solve moderately complex theoretical and practical issues and problems in changing contexts

 - Identify and define the problem

 - Use appropriate quantitative and qualitative research methods, concepts and theories

 - Employ perspective of a relevant additional discipline

 - Evaluate possible solutions and their ethical implications

 3. Effectively communicate issues, problems, or dilemmas and their solutions